Burntcoat Head Park

 Visit Burntcoat Head Park

-Visit us at 627 Burntcoat Head Road, Noel, Nova Scotia, B0N 2C0.
-Just an hour from Halifax, the site is wheelchair accessible with plenty of parking; public washrooms and pets are welcome too.
-Day trips, group excursions or family fun days, the Interpretive Centre is the perfect way for family and friends of all ages to explore the magic of the Bay of Fundy.
-The 2018 Tidal Bore Schedule is now available, be sure to not miss out on all the fun!
+Visit us at 611 Burntcoat Head Road, Noel, Nova Scotia, B0N 2C0.
+Just an hour from Halifax, the site is wheelchair accessible with plenty of parking; public washrooms are available and pets are welcome.
+For day trips, group excursions or family fun days, the Lighthouse Interpretive Centre is the perfect way for family and friends of all ages to explore the magic of the Bay of Fundy.

 Hours of Operation